All 30 Marriott Brands, Ranked From Worst to First

 Like Protea Hotels, Delta Hotels was independent until Marriott acquired it in 2015.
 The brand originated in Canada and primarily operates in North America, though it has expanded to other continents as well.

 Delta Hotels are decidedly upscale, making the brand popular with business travelers who want somewhere comfortable and beautiful to rest their heads.
 Unlike some of the other brands on this list, Delta tends to place emphasis on the aesthetic, with hotels beautifying their locations.

-We like Design Hotels for their boutique-like feeling and commend the creativity and thoughtfulness that goes into their interior design.
+We like Design Hotels for their boutique-like feeling and commend the creativity and thoughtfulness that goes into their interior design, even if it sometimes misses the mark and goes into the realm of questionable taste.
 Each hotel also tries to offer location-specific experiences that are usually tied to local culture.

 We applaud this desire to be different.
 It can be nauseating to see the same generic-style hotel in every city you visit.
 The brand is also reasonably priced.

 What People Say About Renaissance Sharm El Sheikh

 "The rooms are nice and renovated; ours was situated very close to the beach.
 The pools, bars and gardens are beautifully designed.
 The reef was breathtaking.
 The hotel is close to the public beach, El Fanar, where the reef is even more exciting.
 We saw a sea turtle just a five-minute walk from the hotel.
 Overall, we were treated very well and enjoyed our stay very much!" — Mathias

 Brand’s best hotel: W Koh Samui in Thailand

 Bottom Line: W Hotels